Timception/Drift/drift/readme.md

 # DRIFT Keyboard by Timception

-DRIFT is a 68 key Staggered Ortholinear Split Keyboard made by [Timception](https://github.com/timception).
+DRIFT Keyboard is a 68-key Staggered Ortholinear Split Keyboard made by [Timception](https://github.com/timception).

 It uses the RP2040-Zero, has two oleds and roller encoders.